okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/submission2-specific/saml2/submit.md

 * **Is SAML support available in the SP for all tenants by default or is it available only for specific SKUs?** &mdash; If you select only certain SKUs, provide details on which products provide SAML support.

 * **To configure SAML, can your customers do it by themselves from your app's UI, or do they need to contact your support team?** &mdash; If a customer needs support to configure your integration, you need to include support contact information in your configuration guide.
+We recommend that you build a UI that enables self-service configuration to reduce the set up time for your customers.

 * **Is the Assertion Consumer Service (ACS) URL the same for all tenants and environments?** &mdash; If **No**, enter which part of the ACS URL is customizable.
 For example, the `subdomain` in `https://subdomain.example.com/saml2/`